Introduction: From Innovation to Infrastructure

 Governance transforms AI from innovation into infrastructure.

 Infrastructure must operate across the full care continuum.
+AI supports:

 Related article: